 Code DAD NACRS Code title

 J40 (M) MP Bronchitis, not specified as acute or chronic

-Z59.0 (3) ОР Homelessness
+Z59.0 (3) OP Homelessness

-Rationale: As there is documentation of homelessness on admission, it is mandatory to assign Z59.0.
+Rationale: As there is documentation of homelessness, it is mandatory to assign Z59.0.

-For more information on homeless/transient patients, see Group 03, fields 03 and 06 in the Discharge Abstract Database (DAD) Abstracting Manual and data elements 04 and 06 in the National Ambulatory Care Reporting System (NACRS) Abstracting Manual.
+For more information on homeless/transient patients, see Group 03, fields 02, 03, 06, Group 05, Field 04, and Section 3 in the Discharge Abstract Database (DAD) Abstracting Manual and data elements 04, 05 and 06 in the National Ambulatory Care Reporting System (NACRS) Abstracting Manual.